-Organization Primary Contact Secondary Contact Hours of Operation Pfizer Customer CanadaCSVaccine@Pfizer.com 1-833-829- 07:30 - 19:30 Service 2684 EST (M-F) Innomar QA QA-GMP@innomar- 1-833-847- 07:30 - 19:30 strategies.com 4270 EST (M-F) AstraZeneca QA-GMP@innomar- 1-833-847- 07:30 - 19:30 strategies.com 4270 EST (M-F) Serum Institute of India QA-GMP@innomar- 1-833-847- 07:30 - 19:30 strategies.com 4270 EST (M-F) Janssen QA-GMP@innomar- 1-833-847- 07:30 - 19:30 strategies.com 4270 EST (M-F) NOC Mailbox PHAC.vaccine.NOC- 1-613-952- 24 hrs, 7 days CON.vaccin.ASPC@canada.ca 0865 a week
+Organization Primary Contact Secondary Contact Hours of Operation Pfizer Customer CanadaCSVaccine@Pfizer.com 1-833-829- 07:30 - 19:30 Service 2684 EST (M-F) Innomar QA QA-GMP@innomar- 1-833-847- 07:30 - 19:30 strategies.com 4270 EST (M-F) AstraZeneca QA-GMP@innomar- 1-833-847- 07:30 - 19:30 strategies.com 4270 EST (M-F) Serum Institute QA-GMP@innomar- 1-833-847- 07:30 - 19:30 of India strategies.com 4270 EST (M-F) NOC Mailbox PHAC.vaccine.NOC- 1-613-952- 24 hrs, 7 days CON.vaccin.ASPC@canada.ca 0865 a week

-- The public health unit will notify the MEOC once the vaccine manufacturer has been contacted to alert the ministry of the cold chain incident. - Once recommendations from the manufacturer have been received, the public health unit will follow-up with the facility to provide recommendations, education and necessary remediation. - The public health unit will report the outcome via email to the MEOC using the following reporting format: - Subject: FPT Delivery Temp Excursion Report (if the request is urgent, include 'URGENT' in the email subject line) - Date of Incident - Vaccine Delivery Site (VDS) Location - Number of doses impacted - Manufacturer recommendations - Wastage (number of doses or indicate no wastage) - Impact on local vaccination efforts
+- The public health unit will notify the MEOC once the vaccine manufacturer has been contacted to alert the ministry of the cold chain incident. - Once recommendations from the manufacturer have been received, the public health unit will follow-up with the facility to provide recommendations, education and necessary remediation. - The public health unit will report the outcome via email to the MEOC using the following reporting format: - Subject: FPT Delivery Temp Excursion Report (if the request is urgent, include 'URGENT' in the email subject line) - Date of Incident - Vaccine Delivery Site (VDS) Location - Number of doses impacted - Manufacturer recommendations - Wastage (number of doses or indicate no wastage) - Impact on local vaccination efforts - The MEOC will notify the NOC to advise of the incident, resolution and any impact on provincial vaccination efforts.

-- The MEOC will notify the NOC to advise of the incident, resolution and any impact on provincial vaccination efforts. - The facility storing the vaccine will mark vaccines involved in a temperature excursion incident that have been determined to be usable, in accordance with manufacturers' recommendations and direction from the NOC/MEOC, in order to identify them in case of a future exposure(s). - Dispose of any unusable/wasted vaccines, as directed by the public health unit.
-Public health units are to ensure that any wastage is documented in the ministry specified information system.
+- The facility storing the vaccine will mark vaccines involved in a temperature excursion incident that have been determined to be usable, in order to identify them in case of a future exposure(s). - Dispose of any unusable/wasted vaccines, as directed by the public health unit.
+Public health units are to ensure that any wastage is documented in COVax{ON}.